luisarojas/luisarojas/README.md

 # Hello, there! 👋🏼

-My name is Luisa (she/her) and I'm currently a DevOps Engineer at IBM, under the Cloud Platform team.
-I'm from Colombia 🇨🇴 but have been living in Canada 🇨🇦 for a few years now.
+My name is Luisa (she/her) and I'm currently a Software Developer at IBM.
+For the past couple of years I have been focused on DevOps and supporting IBM Cloud services; however, I am looking to change my focus to a development role.

 You can find me in [💼 LinkedIn](https://www.linkedin.com/in/luisacodes/) or learn more about me at [🌐 luisarojas.com](https://www.luisarojas.com/).